ryan-theengineer/ryan-theengineerReadMe/README.md

 - 👀 I’m interested in blockchain, game development and anything to do with code!
 - 🌱 I’m currently learning Thinkful's curriculum and the basics of React framework
 - 💞️ I’m looking to collaborate on anything that I can be of help with!
-- 📫 Find me at twitter: @asleep_mendo
+- 📫 Find me at LinkedIn: https://www.linkedin.com/in/ryan-the-engineer/

 <!---
 mendoshiii/mendoshiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.